 In the early-90s, house music was truly hitting its stride.
 The foundations had been laid by the Chicago and Detroit originals and the UK had made the genre commercially viable.
 It was a febrile time, helped by the increasing ease of access producers had to making tracks.

-In Italy, the country had already shown its fondness for American dance music, taking on disco with their own slightly warped productions.
-Italo disco is a connoisseur genres, one that will be openly belittled by one and lusted after via their wallet by another.
-Most importantly, it was Italo-disco that helped encourage Americans to take on a more electronic approach to their dance music in the first place.
+Italy had already shown its fondness for American dance music, taking on disco with their own slightly warped productions.
+Italo disco is a connoisseur’s genre, one that will be openly belittled by one and lusted after via their wallet by another.
+Most importantly, it was Italo disco that helped encourage Americans to take on a more electronic approach to their dance music in the first place.
 So an Italian brand of house music was inevitable.

-They had a natural flair for it.
-Armed with Korg M1s and Roland 909s, these producers stayed true to the American roots of the genre, spurning the English’s cannibalisation of the sound which eventually led to hardcore.
-But rather than evoking the dark clubs of Chicago with the brand of house, the music was better suited to a Vespa ride long the Amalfi Coast, it’s dreamy qualities fuelling your summer endorphin rushes.
+The Italians had a natural flair for it.
+Armed with Korg M1s and Roland 909s, these producers stayed true to the American roots of the genre, spurning the English cannibalisation of the sound which eventually led to hardcore.
+But rather than evoking the dark clubs of Chicago with the brand of house, the music was better suited to a Vespa ride long the Amalfi Coast, its dreamy qualities fuelling your summer endorphin rushes.

 Why did none of these artists break through into the dance music mainstream at the time?
 Hardly any released more than two records.
-All we have is a perfect snapshot in time of where this producer's were at and what they were doing in a thriving scene.
+All we have is a perfect snapshot in time of where these producers were at and what they were doing in a thriving scene.